Can't Access a Wp-Admin Page

 Your Security Plugin Caused the Problem

-The second solution is deactivating the plugin via FTP or the hosting file manager.
 Go to wp-content > plugins > {your security plugin folder} and rename it.
 The simple way to do this is to add -old to the folder’s name.
 It will automatically deactivate the plugin.
-Try to log in again (it might also be helpful to clear your browser cache before doing it).

 After the successful login, don’t forget to rename the plugin folder back.

-The login URL has been changed
+The login URL was changed

 Don’t forget to rename them back after you have logged in successfully.